hzeller/upnp-display/README.md

 24x2 and 40x2 displays available (also pretty cheap).
 I found that 16 characters is a bit on the low side to display a useful amount without constant scrolling.
 If you get another display, change the #define LCD_DISPLAY_WIDTH in upnp-display.cc.
-Usually, the pin-out looks a bit different, but typically it has the same data lines - check your data sheet.
+Usually, the pin-out looks a bit different (2 rows with 7 or 8 lines), but typically it has the same data lines on the same pin numbers - check your data sheet.

 Here a 40 character display from ebay (DMC-50047N)
 ![40 character display][display-40-char]

-We can't check the 'busy'-status of the LCD display, as we can't read from the interface (the LCD operats at 5V and the GPIO pins only tolerate 3.3V).
-Hence the handshake to the display is ensured by waiting after each write which should be enough according to the data sheet.
-If you need tweaking, look at lcd-display.cc

 #### Other machines than Raspberry Pi
 If you want to connect the display on some other computer